Keith-S-Thompson/fizzbuzz-polyglot/README.md

 Here I present multiple implementations, one in each language.
 The current set of languages is

-Ada, Bash, C, C++, C-shell, Fortran, Lua, Perl, Python, Ruby, Bourne shell
+Ada, Bash, C, C++, C-shell, Fortran, Lua, PHP, Perl, Python, Ruby, Bourne shell

 Do not take this too seriously.